IBM-Cloud/docs/services/IoT/applications/libraries/c_sharp.md

 applicationClient.subscribeToDeviceStatus(deviceType, deviceId);
 ```

+**Note**: A single client instance can support multiple subscriptions.

 ### Handling status updates from devices

-To process the status updates that are received by your subscriptions, register an event callback method, as outlined in the following example:
+To process the status updates that are received by your subscriptions, register an Event callback method as shown in the following example:

 ```
 public static void processDeviceStatus(String deviceType, string deviceId, string data)